 Your Writing Space:

 You can write just about anywhere you’d like.
-At home I usually write at an old school desk I have.
+At home I usually write at an old secretary desk I have.
 I’ll brew a cup of tea and put on my favorite Jazz record and get right down to business.
 Occasionally I like to go out to a coffeehouse and write/people watch while drinking my coffee.
 The only important thing about where you write is that you are comfortable.
 If the sounds of people are too distracting wear headphones and listen to music.
 If sitting at home feels too isolated get down to your local coffeehouse and write there.
 Get into the habit of taking your journal with you wherever you go.
 You never know when inspiration will come.
 Set aside time to write every day even if it’s only for 5 minutes.
 Set the mood with your favorite music and a cup of tea or coffee.